Christians Against Poverty: Recognition

 The charity has won a number of awards, including "Debt Advice Provider of the Year" at the 2015 Collections and Customer Service Awards, the "Martin Williams Award for Contribution to the Credit Industry" at the 2014 Credit Today Awards, as well as Charity Times Awards' "Best Charity to Work For" in 2006 and 2007.
 CAP came top in "the UK's Best Small Company to Work For" in the Sunday Times' Best Companies list on its debut in 2008, and topped the list again in 2009.
 CAP's founder, John Kirkby, received a CBE in 2018 for his services.

 In October 2018, CAP was featured in the BBC Two documentary The Debt Saviours.

 Funding

 CAP is funded by donations from individuals, churches, charities and trusts.
 CAP also operates a Fair Share scheme, whereby banks and other financial organisations donate to CAP an average of 10% of the value of repayments made to them by CAP clients.

 Mission and values

-CAP’s mission is to release people across the UK from poverty, to enable churches to help end poverty through their communities, and to encourage people to live with faith, actively served by their church.
+CAP mission is to equip local churches, so that when someone who needs face-to-face help is in financial crisis or vulnerability, there will be a church in their community available to help them.
+CAP operates under five core values: